agamm/awesome-developer-first/README.md

 *Fetching data from websites not via an intended API.*
 * [Apify](https://apify.com/) - Turn websites to an API.
-* [proxycrawl](https://proxycrawl.com/) - Scrape hard to scrape websites with proxies.
+* [proxycrawl](https://proxycrawl.com/) - Scrape hard-to-scrape websites with proxies.
 * [ScrapingBee](https://www.scrapingbee.com/) - Using headless browsers and proxies to scrape without being blocked.
 * [ScrapingANT](https://scrapingant.com/) - Scrape with headless chrome.